The best premium rewards cards offer value that goes well beyond the cost of an annual fee. But finding the right credit card can be tricky.

 The American Express® Gold Card doesn’t carry quite the wealth of perks offered by the first three cards on this list, but it’s arguably the best card if you spend a lot on restaurant dining or food delivery.

-The two headline credits are for food delivery (and other eligible purchases) that can earn you up to $240 per year via monthly statement credits — a total just shy of the $250 annual fee.
+The two headline credits are for food delivery (and other eligible purchases) that can earn you up to $240 per year via monthly statement credits — but take note of the $325 annual fee.

-You’ll also get a rewards rate of four points per $1 spent at restaurants worldwide (and on takeout and delivery in the U.S.), and another four points per $1 at U.S. supermarkets for when you feel like cooking at home.
+You’ll also get decent rewards rates on restaurants, and at U.S. supermarkets for when you feel like cooking at home.

 Capital One Venture Rewards Credit Card: Straightforward rewards